Peginterferon Alfa-2b (peg-in-ter-FEER-on AL-fa-2b)

 - If you have severe diarrhea, ask your doctor before taking any medicine to stop the diarrhea.

 - Serious allergic reactions can occur with this medicine.
-Check with your doctor right away if you have blistering, peeling, or loosening of the skin; fever or chills; hives or welts; red skin lesions; a severe skin rash or acne; or sores or ulcers on the skin while you are using this medicine.
+Check with your doctor right away if you have blistering or peeling skin, fever, chills, rash, or sores or ulcers on the skin while you are using this medicine.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.